Cord Blood Donation

 Give Birth to Hope

-Donating your baby’s umbilical cord blood may offer a precious resource to a patient in need of a life-saving stem cell transplant.
-Umbilical cord blood is rich in blood-forming stem cells, which can renew themselves and grow into mature blood cells.
-Through our program, patients may have the opportunity to have their umbilical cord blood collected and stored in a public bank for use in transplant.
-Cord Blood is FDA approved to treat over 80 cancers and blood disorders, and can be used as an alternative to bone marrow if a patient cannot find a match.
-Cord blood donations that do not meet the banking criteria may be used in research.
+Donating your baby’s umbilical cord blood may provide a precious resource for patients in need of life-saving stem cell transplants.
+Umbilical cord blood is rich in blood-forming stem cells that can renew themselves and grow into mature blood cells.
+Through our program, your baby’s umbilical cord blood can be collected and stored in a public bank, making it available to patients in need.

 About Us

-Brigham and Women’s Hospital and Dana-Farber Cancer Institute have jointly overseen the Cord Blood Donation Program since 2009, providing hope to all patients in need of a life-saving stem cell transplant.
-We partner with the Carolinas Cord Blood Bank at Duke University where our donated cord blood units are stored until they are matched to a patient in need.
+Since 2009, the Brigham and Women’s Hospital Cord Blood Donation Program has been offering hope to patients in need of life-saving stem cell transplant.
+Through our longstanding partnership with the Carolinas Cord Blood Bank at Duke University, donated cord blood units are banked and listed on the NMDP Registry until they are matched to a patient in need.

 Learn more about Brigham and Women's Hospital